diezep/heroku-buildpack-flutter/README.md

 #### Problems to compile
   By default, this buildpack get the **last version** of Flutter automatically, sometimes because is on beta channel, that version may have problems to compile a project with web support.

-  If this is your case, you can try downgrade the Flutter version manually, add FLUTTER_VERSION variable in your Heroku environment with the number of the most recent version that are currently working correctly.
+  If this is your case, you can try downgrade the Flutter version manually, add FLUTTER_VERSION variable in your Heroku environment with the number of the version that are currently working web support [you can install the same version that is installed in your pc].

-**Last working version :** 1.19.0-4.3.pre

 ## 🚩 TODO :

 ### Environment variables :